bespoken-samples/GuessThePrice/test/simulation/readme.md

 * Provide total time needed to complete the test execution

 ## __Wrapup__
-To learn more about how to ensure the quality and availability of your voice apps with Bespoken Tools, take a look at this site:     https://bespoken.io/testing.
+To learn more about how to ensure the quality and availability of your voice apps with Bespoken Tools, take a look here:     https://bespoken.io/testing.

 And if you need assistance, reach out to Bespoken on any of these channels:
 * [Email](mailto:support@bespoken.io)